 \subsection{Result and Analysis}

 Results are illustrated in Table \ref{tab:dfresults}.
 Baseline systems are trained using Voc.v4 and Voc.v3~\cite{vocoder_copy}.
-These two datasets consist of bonafide speech from 19LA and spoofing speech generated by 4 different pre-trained vocoders.
+These two datasets consist of bonafide speech from 19LA and spoofing speech generated by four different pre-trained vocoders.
 The training datasets of Voc.v4 and Voc.v3 are different.
-Fake utterances generated by RPM-enhanced copy-synthesis method are used to train comparative system, in which the same pre-trained vocoders are utilized.
-For 19LA eval set, the EER of RPM-based method is slightly decrease.
-This is probably because the eval sets of 19LA is so clean that vocoder artifacts could be easily detected.
-Utterances from 21LA dataset are transmitted over different codec algorithms, which weakens vocoder artifacts present in spectrum.
-For 21LA dataset, CMs trained with RPM-enhanced training data obtained significant performance improvement.
+Fake utterances generated by the RPM-enhanced copy-synthesis method are used to train a comparative system in which the same pre-trained vocoders are utilized.
+For the 19LA eval set, the EER of the RPM-based method is slightly decreased.
+The degradation is probably because the eval sets of 19LA are so clean that vocoder artifacts could be easily detected.
+Utterances from the 21LA dataset are transmitted over different codec algorithms, weakening vocoder artifacts in the spectrum.
+For the 21LA dataset, CMs trained with RPM-enhanced training data obtained significant performance improvement.
 Such performance enhancement is for the detection of TTS-generated speech.
 For all TTS-generated speech, CM trained on the Voc.v4 RPM $_{0.5-1.5}$ achieve an absolute improvement of $4.25\%$ in EER compared to the baseline.
-The proposed RPM method has a positive effect on the detection of all 10 types of TTS attacks $A07-A16$.
-RPM-enhanced fake data enables the detection system to focus more on the rhythm artifacts, thereby achieving performance improvement under complex channels.
-While for VC-generated speech, the performance remains essentially unchanged.
-This also validates our analysis on the significance of rhythm information for TTS-generated speech detection.
-Same experiments conducted on Voc.v3~\cite{vocoder_copy} and RPM-enhanced Voc.v3 obtain similar results.
+The proposed RPM method positively affects the detection of all ten types of TTS attacks $A07-A16$.
+RPM-enhanced fake data enables the detection system to focus more on the rhythm artifacts, thereby improving performance under complex channels.
+Meanwhile, for VC-generated speech, the performance remains essentially unchanged.
+This also validates our analysis of the significance of rhythm information for TTS-generated speech detection.
+The same experiments conducted on Voc.v3~\cite{vocoder_copy} and RPM-enhanced Voc.v3 obtain similar results.

 In section \ref{ssec:subsubhead}, the resampling factor of RPM module is set to 0.5-1.5.
 In such a range, the rhythm of speech varies considerably.
 We change the resampling factor to 0.7-1.3 and 0.9-1.1 to explore the impact of different rhythm variation ranges on the CMs.
 The results indicate that RPM with different resampling factors can all enhance the ability to detect TTS-generated speech.
-A larger range of rhythm variation can yield better performance.
-It is worth noting that, no matter what resampling factor is chosen, the proposed RPM achieves performance improvement in detecting all 10 TTS attacking algorithms.
+A more extensive range of rhythm variations can yield better performance.
+It is worth noting that, no matter what resampling factor is chosen, the proposed RPM improves performance in detecting all ten TTS attacking algorithms.